hshore29/mta-lookups/README.md

 **2009_nyct_booth_closures.csv**: my transcription of the booth details from the blueprints.
 Includes station name, lines, borough, and booth / control area designation, plus additionally:
 * **Current** / **Proposed**: the control area's booth status, using MTA shorthand - F/T is a full-time booth, P/T is a part-time booth, K is a kiosk (booth with no sales, just customer service), X is an automated entry control area (no booth).
 * **Description**: my shorthand for where the control area is located.
-Access to only one platform is indicated with NB or SB (north-bound or south-bound) while M means access to a Mezzanine; then I note the closest cross street; finally a cardinal direction if multiple control areas are at the same intersection.
+Access to one direction is indicated with N/B or S/B (north-bound or south-bound) while Mez (mezzanine) indicates access to both directions; then I note the closest cross street; finally a cardinal direction if multiple control areas are at the same intersection.
 * **Additional C/As**: some control areas that never had booths (often exit-only or single-HEET C/As) don't get their own code, so when codes are reused I list the secondary C/As here with the same notation as the Description column.
 Ex: Clinton-Washington Avs has four exits, but while the SB exits have different codes (N112 and N112A) the NB exits are both just coded N111; so N111's description is *NB Clinton Ave* with an additional C/A at *NB Washington Av*.
 * **Notes**: any additional notes from the blueprints, about ongoing work or station changes.

+**New York MPS Station Maps.pdf**: in 2004 and 2005, 47 subway stations were added to the National Register of Historic Places.
+The applications are available online via the National Archives catalog, and each includes blueprints of the station in question.
+The blueprints include booth numbers and locations; this PDF collects just the blueprint pages from the MPS applications.

+**New York MPS Stations.csv**: my transcription of the booth details from the blueprints.
+* **Ref**: the reference number of the application
+* **Received**: date that the NRHP recieved the application
+* **Date**: date that the attached blueprints were drawn / had changes to fare control areas
+* **Station ID**: blueprints since 1995 include the MTA's Station ID number
+* **Booth**: the booth number if labled on the blueprints.
+"X" and "Exit-only" indicate control areas that were open but had no booth ("X" denotes automated entry); "Closed" indicates control areas that existed but were closed
+* **Description**: my shorthand for where the control area is located, see 2009 booth closure description
+* **Notes**: my additional notes clarifying locations for some areas